-Of course they do.
+Of course, they do.

 But that doesn't necessarily mean it doesn't work.
-So I decided to test that theory and try Fit Tea for a full 14 days and record how I felt, what I saw, and if it fulfilled its claims at the end.
+So, I decided to test that theory and try Fit Tea for a full 14 days and record how I felt, what I saw, and if it fulfilled its claims at the end.

 Theresa Krier, the founder of couture tea brand, Big T NYC, agrees: "The best teas to help you lose weight are green and white teas, which are rich in EGCG, a form of antioxidant that helps boost metabolism."
 A 2016 review supports those claims.

-The FitTea website claims that Oolong tea increases metabolic rate and fat oxidation in men," the website states.
-No word about in women.
+The FitTea website claims that Oolong tea increases metabolic rate and fat oxidation in men, but there's no word about its effects in women.

 Amy Rosoff Davis, a fitness expert, wellness guru, and Selena Gomez's long-time trainer verifies that claim.
 "This antioxidant-rich, delicious traditional Chinese tea not only helps keep cholesterol levels in check and aids digestion, but it can also help with burning calories," says Davis.
 "Like green tea, oolong is packed with catechins, which improve fat oxidation and thermogenesis—your body's production of energy, or heat from digestion."
-A study in the Chinese Journal of Integrative Medicine found that participants who regularly sipped oolong tea lost six pounds over the course of the six-week time period.
+A 2009 study in the Chinese Journal of Integrative Medicine found that participants who regularly sipped oolong tea lost between two to six pounds over the course of the six-week time period.

 "Hydroxycitric acid (HCA) is an active ingredient extracted from the rind of the Indian fruit Garcinia Cambogia," the Fit Tea website reads.
 "It inhibits adenosine triphosphate citrate lyase and has been used in the treatment of obesity."